Sheriff: Sisters killed father, arrested 4 years later

-PALM HARBOR, Fla.
-(AP) — Four years after their 85-year-old ailing father died, his two daughters are accused of killing him in his Florida home.
+PALM HARBOR, Fla. — Four years after their 85-year-old ailing father died, his two daughters are accused of killing him in his Florida home.

-Pinellas County Sheriff Bob Gualtieri tells news outlets it was the “perfect murder,” until investigators charged 63-year-old Mary-Beth Tomaselli and 61-year-old Linda Roberts with first-degree murder on Tuesday.
+It was the “perfect murder” until the scheme came unraveled when the Mary-Beth Tomaselli, 63, and Linda Roberts, 61, became romantically involved with the same man, Pinellas County Sheriff Bob Gualtieri told news outlets on Tuesday.
+The sisters have been charged with first-degree murder.

-Gualtieri says the scheme unraveled when the sisters became romantically involved with the same man.
-He contacted authorities in February, saying a woman he was dating confessed that she and her sister killed their father.
-He said he met Tomaselli at a bar, and later met her sister, who confessed the killing.
+The sheriff said the man, whose identity wasn’t made public, contacted investigators in February, saying a woman he was dating confessed that she and her sister killed their father.
+He explained that he met Tomaselli at a bar in August.
+Sometime later, she introduced him to her sister, Roberts, and he became involved with her as well.

-He told investigators the sisters gave Anthony Tomaselli sleeping pill laced alcohol.
-When that didn’t work, they stuffed a rag down his throat.
+The Tampa Bay Times reports the man told detectives that Roberts acted “odd” and “it was clear something was troubling her.”
+On Feb.
+12, he went to Roberts’ home and she confessed to “euthanizing” her father, Gualtieri said.

 Most Read Nation & World Stories